Ernestine Bayer

-Ernestine Bayer (born March 25, 1909 – September 10, 2006), her parents were Henry and Rosetta Steppacher, and she was born Philadelphia.
-She has been called the "Mother of Women's Rowing".
-She started rowing at a time when it was unheard of for women and paved the way for other women to follow after her.
+Ernestine Bayer (born March 25, 1909 – September 10, 2006) was an American rower who has been called the "Mother of Women's Rowing".

+Early life

+Ernestine Steppacher was born in Philadelphia to Henry and Rosetta Steppacher.
+As a child she taught herself to ride a bicycle, and took rides on crabbing boats in the Delaware Bay.
+She later attended secretarial school, and worked as a stenographer in a local bank.

 Rowing career

-Ernestine met Ernest Bayer and they were married on January 28, 1928.
-Ernest raced in a coxless four in the 1928 Summer Olympics and won a silver medal.
-In 1938 Ernestine founded the Philadelphia Girls' Rowing Club (PGRC).
+Bayer became interested in rowing through her husband, Ernest Bayer, who became a silver medalist in rowing at the 1928 Olympics.
+She persuaded him to teach her how to row, despite the disapproval from other male rowers.

+In 1938, Bayer co-founded the Philadelphia Girls' Rowing Club (PGRC), and became its first president.
+The following year, the Schuylkill Navy hosted the first women's race on the Schuykill River, which Bayer and her partner, Jeanette Waetjen Hoover, won.

+In 1966, the Women’s Eight from the PGRC won the first National Women’s Rowing Championships.
+In 1967 Bayer and her 10-woman crew entered the 2nd Women's Rowing Nationals competition; they won all of their events.
+Bayer pushed for the team (which included her daughter, Tina) to enter the 1967 European women's championships.
+However, the president of U.S. men's governing body for rowing, John Carlin, was not supportive, fearing the team would be easily beaten by competitors from behind the Iron Curtain.
+His decision was overruled by the president of the international rowing organization after the team competed successfully in Canada.
+The team secured a secret loan from Horace Davenport, head of the National Rowing Foundation, to finance their travel, and sourced their own uniforms.
+Although the American team did not win, they did provide weight to the argument that women's rowing be added to the Summer Olympics.

 Following Title IX in 1972, she became a volunteer coach for the women's club at the University of New Hampshire.

-In 1980 she became the first woman to be awarded the John J. Carlin service award by the U.S. Rowing Association.
+Bayer was a member of the U.S. Olympic women's rowing committee for the 1976 Summer Olympics, the first in which women's rowing was included.

 In 1989, Bayer rowed in the World Rowing Organization's Masters Regatta that was held in the United States for the first time.

 In 1991 she competed in the Florida Masters Regatta and won in a mixed double and the single.
 Earlier that year she had competed in the Crash B indoor races in Boston and established a world record in her age bracket.
 In 1992 at age 83, she won her age division, 60 and over, in the Head of the Charles race.
 She was United States Rowing Sullivan Award nominee that year.
 At the age of 91 she set the world record on the Concept II rowing ergometer for women over the age of 90.
 Also that year she competed in the Master's World Championships in Montreal winning the women's double, the women's eight, and taking 2nd in the mixed double.